 1. Stabilo Worker .05 mm – This one was a big surprise.
 I’ve never written with the Worker before, and I was stunned at the comfort of the rubber flared barrel, the ease of writing (even with a fine tip), and the vibrant green ink.
 Hands down better than any other green pen I tried.
 They’re supposedly designed for working professionals, but I’d heartily recommend them for students, as well as their teachers.

 So there you are, a selection of green ink pens to get you through the school year, through a coloring book, through an evening of intense journaling.
+You may also be interested in the 5 pens I think everyone should own.

 Now if you have any favorite green pens that I didn’t try, let me know so I can give one a test drive.